ZationServer/zation-documentation/guides/server/controller.md

 It will demonstrate all the possibilities you have to configure a controller.

 #### Access
-One of the important configurations is the access configuration.
+One of the possibilities is to define access rights for a controller.
-But we have multiple possibilities to define access rights.
+But we have multiple opportunities to define access rights.
 This chapter will explain all the different options.
 Note that you can combine all of these options.